timvideos/getting-started/Summer-Of-Code.md

 shows that you are well researched and know your stuff.
 Have confidence in your own abilities!

-Keep your milestones small, they should be doable in less then a weeks full time work.
+Keep your milestones small, they should be doable in less than a week's full time work.
 The smaller (and more specific) they are, the harder it will be to get behind on.